Clinical scientist, histocompatibility and immunogenetics

 Career prospects

-H&I offers the chance to specialise in many fields, for example:
+H&I offers the chance to specialise in fields such as:

 - classical serology